obfuscators-2019/Obfuscator-5/README.md

-# Ofuscator
+# Obfuscator
-Ofuscates code on SQL by using selected columns from CSV files
+Obfuscates code on SQL by using selected columns from CSV files